topazus/marqov/doc/cxx/updates/metropolis.rst

 Metropolis
 ============================
-This is the basic single spin flip metropolis rule.
+This is the basic single spin flip Metropolis rule.

 .. doxygenstruct:: MARQOV::Metropolis
    :project: Marqov